SWCreeperKing/Slimipelago/Readme.md

 > [!Note]
 > This mod will most likely not work with the SRModLoader
-> Double/triple/quadruple check the mod folder, melon might rename it to `~SW_CreeperKing.ArchipelagoSurvivors`
+> Double/triple/quadruple check the mod folder, melon might rename it to `~SW_CreeperKing.Slimipelago`
 > which will prevent the mod from loading correctly

+---

 # Randomizer Information